Skip to main content

 - run: yarn install --immutable

-- run: npx twenty app:build
+- run: npx twenty build

 - run: npm publish --provenance --access public